 FORWARD-LOOKING INFORMATION 1

 CORPORATE STRUCTURE 2

-DESCRIPTION OF THE BUSINESSFood RetailingInvestments and Other OperationsOther Information
+DESCRIPTION OF THE BUSINESS Food Retailing Investments and Other Operations Environmental, Social and Governance.
+Other Information 3 6 6

-GENERAL DEVELOPMENT OF THE BUSINESS Focus on Food Retailing Investments and Other Operations Significant Acquisitions 8 10
+GENERAL DEVELOPMENT OF THE BUSINESS 10 13

-RISK MANAGEMENT 12
+RISK MANAGEMENT 15

-DIVIDENDS 19
+DIVIDENDS 23

-CAPITAL STRUCTURE Share Capital Long-Term Debt Credit Ratings (Canadian Standards) 20 23
+CAPITAL STRUCTUREShare CapitalLong-Term DebtCredit Ratings (Canadian Standards) 24 27

-MARKET FOR SECURITIES 25
+MARKET FOR SECURITIES 29

-SELECTED CONSOLIDATED FINANCIAL INFORMATION 26
+SELECTED CONSOLIDATED FINANCIAL INFORMATION 30

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF OPERATIONS 26
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF OPERATIONS 30

-DIRECTORS AND OFFICERS Directors Executive Officers Who are Not Directors Other Proceedings Conflict of Interest
+DIRECTORS AND OFFICERS Directors.
+Executive Officers Who Are Not Directors Other Proceedings Conflict of Interest 31 31 32

-TRANSFER AGENT AND REGISTRAR 30
+TRANSFER AGENT AND REGISTRAR 34

-AUDIT COMMITTEE INFORMATION 31
+AUDIT COMMITTEE INFORMATION 35

-MATERIAL CONTRACTS 33
+MATERIAL CONTRACTS 37

-LEGAL PROCEEDINGS AND REGULATORY ACTIONS 33
+LEGAL PROCEEDINGS AND REGULATORY ACTIONS 37

-INTEREST OF EXPERTS 33
+INTEREST OF EXPERTS 37

-ADDITIONAL INFORMATION 33
+ADDITIONAL INFORMATION 37

-APPENDIX A - SOBEYS' GEOGRAPHIC AND BANNER PROFILE 34
+APPENDIX A 38

-APPENDIX B - AUDIT COMMITTEE MANDATE 38
+APPENDIX B 42

-All disclosure for Empire Company Limited and its subsidiaries ("Empire" or the "Company"), including whollyowned Sobeys Inc. ("Sobeys") is as of fiscal year end, May 4, 2019, unless otherwise indicated.
+All disclosure for Empire Company Limited and its subsidiaries ("Empire" or the "Company"), including wholly-owned Sobeys Inc. ("Sobeys") is as of fiscal year end, May 2, 2020, unless otherwise indicated.